-This is the process by which we learn about skills and interests our clients may have.
-Knowledge of these facts can guide us in finding successful community employment for them.
+This is the process by which we learn about skills and interests our job seekers may have.
+Knowledge of these facts can guide us in helping them find successful community employment.

 - What do you do at home?